forcedotcom/quiz-host-app/README.md

 Here is how the game works:

 1. Open the Salesforce org.
-You log in with your browser or simply run this command: `sfdx force:org:open -u quiz`
 1. Open the **Quiz app** from App Launcher.
 1. Make sure that the screen is showing the **Registration** screen.
 If not, click the **Reset** button.
 1. Open the mini URL or scan the QR code with your phone.
 That should open the player app.